technomancy/leiningen/TUTORIAL.md

 skeleton failing tests that Leiningen gave us with <tt>lein new</tt>.
 But once we fill it in the test suite will become more useful.
-Sometimes if you've got a large test suite you'll want to run just one or two namespaces worth:
+Sometimes if you've got a large test suite you'll want to run just one or two namespaces at a time:

     $ lein test myproject.parser-test

     Testing myproject.parser-test
     Ran 2 tests containing 10 assertions.
     0 failures, 0 errors.

-When naming your test namespaces, it's a good idea to pick a name that matches the name of the namespace it's testing, but with a "-test" suffix.
-In stack traces that come from test failures you'll only see the last segment of the namespace that caused the exception, so it's convenient to have it distinguishable from the implementation namespace.

 ## Compiling